 Optional #5 and #6 camalot

-Anchors at the top take a large cam or some finesse with nuts.
+Natural belay anchors at top takes either a large cam or some finesse with nuts.

 There is typically a long sling or rope that extends over the lip to allow for a smooth rappel over the edge.
 Notice comments below however that this area seems to be prone to rapid disentigration of webbing.
 Plan accordingly.